Jushin Liger: IWGP Junior Heavyweight Champion (1989–2000)

 Liger returned to NJPW after recovering from his injury on August 11 after missing nearly a year.
 In his return match, Liger teamed with El Samurai in a loss to Koji Kanemoto and Shinjiro Otani.
 Later that year, Liger participated in the 1995 Super J-Cup on December 13, in which he defeated Gran Naniwa in the quarterfinals, Último Dragón in the semifinals and Gedo in the finals to win the tournament.
 Liger defeated Koji Kanemoto to capture his record setting seventh IWGP Junior Heavyweight Championship at Wrestling World on January 4, 1996.
 Liger successfully defended the title against Black Tiger on February 3.
 At Battle Formation in Tokyo Dome, Liger lost the title to The Great Sasuke.
 Later that year, Liger participated in the 1996 Best of the Super Juniors, in which he qualified for the semifinals and defeated El Samurai in the semifinal but lost to Black Tiger in the final.

 At Sky Diving J, Liger defeated Dick Togo to capture the British Commonwealth Junior Heavyweight Championship.
 Liger would later conceptualize the J-Crown tournament in which eight junior heavyweight titles were unified to create a singular crown.
 He participated in the tournament on August 2, where he defended his British Commonwealth Junior Heavyweight Championship against Último Dragón, with the latter's WAR International Junior Heavyweight Championship simultaneously being defended.
 Liger went on to lose the match.
-On November 3, Liger teamed with The Great Muta in the One Night Tournament by defeating El Samurai and Tatsumi Fujinami in the opening round but lost to Akira Nogami and Michiyoshi Ohara in the semifinals.
+On October 20, Liger competed in a match against The Great Muta.
+As the match progressed, Muta resorted to his underhand tactics that had become his style over the years.
+He tore at Liger's mask and eventually ripped it off, but Liger kept his face down on the mat.
+After grabbing a chair outside the ring, Muta entered the ring but before he could hit Liger with it, Liger stood up and revealed his face to be painted pale white with red writings and spit mist into Muta's face (another Muta trademark).
+He tore off his bodysuit and revealed a painted chest, then proceeded to fight more aggressively the rest of the match, despite losing the match to Muta.
+The character debuted in the match against Muta was dubbed "Kishin Liger" by NJPW.
+Liger would revive the character sporadically, relying on bloody and evil tactics in a match, using mannerisms and imagery that differ from the person's normal ways.
+This gimmick also used many wrestling moves that were regulars in Muta's move set, such as the Asian mist.